-The Community Foundations CEO Network is comprised of presidents, CEOs, and executive directors representing 17 host and stand-alone community foundations across the state that meet National Standards for U.S. Community Foundations.
+The Community Foundation CEO Network is comprised of presidents, CEOs, and executive directors representing 17 host and stand-alone community foundations across the state that meet National Standards for U.S. Community Foundations.
 The ICoF assists in convening this group twice each year to discuss host-affiliate relations, common and best practices, and to provide enriching discussion around the community foundation field, the Endow Iowa program, the County Endowment Fund Program, and a variety of other topics.
 This group works together to ensure growth, innovation, and collaboration at community foundations across the state.
+Each meeting provides a learning opportunity for the Network.